-The purpose of the test is to evaluate the correct operation of the electromagnetic Idle Speed Control Valve (ISCV) based on the switching voltage and frequency in response to target idle speeds.
+The purpose of this test is to investigate the operation of a solenoid type Idle Speed Control Valve (ISCV) based on switching voltage and frequency under engine operating conditions.

 The electromagnetic Idle Speed Control Valve (ISCV) has 2 electrical connections: a voltage supply at battery voltage and a switched earth path.

 The rate at which the earth path is switched is determined by the Electronic Control Module (ECM) to maintain a pre-programmed speed.
 The valve forms an air bypass around the throttle butterfly, to form a controlled air bleed within the induction tract.
 If the engine has an adjustable air bypass and an ISCV, it may require a specific routine to balance the two air paths.